yourlabs/django-autocomplete-light/docs/source/faq.rst

             f.clean([c6.id])

 django-autocomplete-light behaves exactly the same way.
-If an item is removed from the queryset then a ValidationError will be raised, just like if the item wasn't there at all.
+If an item is removed from the queryset, then its value will be dropped from the field values on display of the form.
+Trying to save that value again will raise a ValidationError will be raised, just like if the item wasn't there at all.

 But don't take my word for it, try the ``security_test`` app of the ``test_project``, it provides: